 Public Safety is Our First Priority

 Public infrastructure and population centers are often located downstream, which increases the likelihood of devastating consequences in the event of a dam failure.
 Maintenance and rehabilitation of CPW’s dams is of paramount importance to CPW.

-Funding Dam Repairs
+Funding Dam Repairs and Maintenance